Confinement in Holographic Theories at Finite Theta: Critical Temperature at Finite Vacuum Angle

-which is tantalizingly close to the lattice result $R_\theta = 0.25$~\cite{DElia:2012pvq}.
-However as we have seen, the relation between $M_5\ell$ and $N$ is only fixed up to order one factors, which will change this numerical proximity.
-The more important thing is the sign and the scaling with $\theta$ and $N$.
+For a precise numerical comparison, we need to specify the model parameters $\kappa, \epsilon, f_\sigma$, and also the relation between $M_5$ and $N$.
+In the next section where we calculate the topological susceptibility, we will be able to give a more model-independent comparison with the lattice data.
+At the moment, the more important thing is the sign and the scaling with $\theta$ and $N$.
 The full expression also shows the scaling of the higher order terms, and in particular that the coefficient of $\theta^4$ is positive, unlike the coefficient of $\theta^2$.
 This is also seen in UV complete models~\cite{Bigazzi:2015bna}.

 For potential of type $\mathbf{A}$, there are a few differences.
 First is that $\epsilon$ is always positive.
-Second, the coefficient of the quartic term at $\theta = 0$ is $v_\ir^2/(6M_5^3)$ (see eq.~\eqref{eq:radion-potential-type-ABC-theta-zero}), and is not a free parameter.
+Second, the coefficient of the quartic term at $\theta = 0$ is $v_\ir^2/(6M_5^3)$ (see eq.~\eqref{eq:radion-potential-type-A-theta-zero}), and is not a free parameter.
 Finally, we have to be careful in restricting $\kappa_\theta$ to be in the range when the minimum does not get destabilized.
-Staying away from the boundary of this condition, the minimum does not change to leading order, i.e. $\left<\varphi\right>_\theta = \left<\varphi\right>$.\footnote{Close to the boundary of the stability condition in eq.~\eqref{eq:kappa-restriction-typeA}, the minimum has higher free energy than the one at $\varphi = 0$.} We get (again taking $k=0$ branch)
+Staying away from the boundary of this condition, we can use $\left<\varphi\right>_\theta = \left<\varphi\right>$ since it does not change the result for $T_c(\theta)/T_c(0)$ to leading order.\footnote{Close to the boundary of the stability condition in eq.~\eqref{eq:kappa-restriction-typeA}, the minimum has higher free energy than the one at $\varphi = 0$.} We get (again taking $k=0$ branch)

-where we have expanded to linear order, used $\left<\varphi\right>_\theta = \left<\varphi\right>$, and written the expression in a form that allows identifying the ``$\kappa$'' of type $\mathbf{A}$ potential, $v_\ir^2/6M_5^3$ (see eq.~\eqref{eq:radion-potential-type-ABC-theta-zero}), making the final result in the second line be of the same form as for type $\mathbf{B, C}$.
+where we have expanded to linear order, used $\left<\varphi\right>_\theta = \left<\varphi\right>$, and written the expression in a form that allows identifying the ``$\kappa$'' of type $\mathbf{A}$ potential, $v_\ir^2/6M_5^3$ (see eq.~\eqref{eq:radion-potential-type-A-theta-zero}), making the final result in the second line be of the same form as for type $\mathbf{B, C}$.

 In summary, the simple 5D model that was constructed in a bottom up way is able to capture the parametric dependence of the critical temperature for the deconfinement to confinement phase transition at non-zero $\theta$, as seen on the lattice~\cite{DElia:2012pvq, DElia:2013uaf, Bonati:2016tvi, Bonanno:2023hhp}, and in other UV models~\cite{Bigazzi:2015bna, Bartolini:2016dbk}.
 Having this simple model now allows us to go further than lattice and compute the rate for the phase transition, at least in the range of parameters where the model is sensible.